Why You Should Attend

 Rediscover why you entered the hospice and palliative care field and bring the passion and energy you gained back home to inspire your team.

-Stay an extra day or two to enjoy the city of San Diego - explore new activities, meet up with friends, enjoy arts and culture, visit the beautiful parks and gardens, walking along the beaches and bays, or dine at an outdoor restaurant.
-Browse through www.visitsandiego.com to plan your stay.
+Stay an extra day or two to enjoy the city of Denver - explore new activities, meet up with friends, enjoy arts and culture, visit the beautiful parks and gardens, hiking the trails, and maybe even skiing.
+Browse through www.denver.org to plan your stay.

 Join the best party in hospice and palliative care!

-See what the 2019 Annual Assembly was all about and what you can experience with us in San Diego, March 18-21, 2020.
+See what the 2019 Annual Assembly was all about and what you can experience with us in Denver, CO, February 17-20, 2021.

 AAHPM and HPNA strive to ensure that participants in our activities experience a welcoming environment that offers a healthy, productive community and workspace for all attendees.